Pasi-D/advanced-todo-list/README.md

 yarn api:start
 ```

+> ### Swagger documentation on API

+After starting the development/production API server, you can go to http://localhost:3000/api-docs to view the swagger documentation of the APIs available.

 > ### Starting the Advanced TODO Frontend

 You can do this in development environment with below command